+Button

-Button Description
+Description

-Reset Click this button to resynchronize the token with the Defender Security Server.
-The token generates a one-time password that is based on an internal time clock and DES keys.
-For successful authentication, the Defender Security Server must agree with the token's time clock and DES keys.
-The token's time clock can become out-of-sync with the Defender Security Server.
-If this value is out-of-sync, the user cannot use the token for authentication.
-If access is denied to the user, the token clock must be synchronized with the Defender Security Server clock.
-After resetting the token, instruct the user to use the token to generate a one-time password and use it for Defender authentication.
-Expires Allows you to select a validity period for the temporary password. • Allow response to be used multiple times Select this check box to allow the temporary password to be used more than once for authentication.
-If you leave this check box cleared, the temporary password can only be used once.
-Assign Assigns the generated temporary password to the user. • Clear Removes the temporary password from the user.
-Response Shows the generated temporary password.
-Unassign Removes the token selected in the list from the user.
-You can also use this option to delete the corresponding token object from Active Directory.
-To remove the token from the user and keep the token object in Active Directory, in the confirmation message that appears after you click this button, click No .
-In this case, the token object does not get deleted from Active Directory and can be reassigned.
-To remove the token from the user and delete the token object from Active Directory, in the confirmation message, click Yes .
-Add Allows you to search for and assign a token to the user.
-After you click this button, a new dialog box opens.
-In that dialog box, you can use the following elements: Token Serial Number Type the serial number of the token you want to assign to the user.
-If you do not know the serial number, leave this text box blank.

-• Show unassigned tokens only Select this check box to search for the tokens that are not assigned to users.
-If you leave this check

-Button Description box cleared, the search results will include both assigned and not assigned tokens. • Token Type Select the token type you want to search for.
+• Token Type Select the token type you want to search for.

 Click OK to start your search.
 When the search completes, in the Select Defender Tokens dialog box, double-click the token you want to assign, and then click OK to assign the token to the user.
 The assigned token appears on the Defender tab in the Tokens list.

+Set PIN

-Set PIN Allows you to set a new PIN for the token selected in the list.
+Allows you to set a new PIN for the token selected in the list.
 After you click the Set PIN button, a dialog box opens.
-This dialog box provides the following options: • Enable PINs Enables PIN for the selected token.
-New PIN Type the new PIN you want to assign to the selected token. • Confirm PIN Confirm the new PIN you want to assign. • Expire Select this check box if you want the PIN to expire.
+This dialog box provides the following options:

+- Enable PINs Enables PIN for the selected token. - New PIN Type the new PIN you want to assign to the selected token. - Confirm PIN Confirm the new PIN you want to assign. - Expire Select this check box if you want the PIN to expire.

 When you require users to enter a PIN set for a selected token, users should enter the PIN followed by the token response to access a resource protected by Defender.
-For example, if the PIN is 1234 and the response i 5678, users should enter 12345678 when prompted for authentication.
-When users need to reset the PIN, they should enter the old and new PINs in the following format: <old pin=""><new pin=""><new pin="">.
-For example, i the old PIN is 1234 and the new PIN is 5678, users should enter the following: 123456785678.</new></new></old> Password Allows you to specify the Defender password that the user must enter during the authentication process.
+For example, if the PIN is 1234 and the response is 5678, users should enter 12345678 when prompted for authentication.

+When users need to reset the PIN, they should enter the old and new PINs in the following format: <old PIN><new PIN><new PIN>.
+For example, if the old PIN is 1234 and the new PIN is 5678, users should enter the following: 123456785678.

+Password

+Allows you to specify the Defender password that the user must enter during the authentication process.
 The password is only required if Defender password is selected as the primary or secondary authentication method in the Defender Security Policy that applies to the user.

 After you click the Password button, a new dialog box opens.
 In the dialog box, use the Password and Confirm text boxes to type the new Defender password you want to assign.
-If you want the password to expire, select the Expire check box.